AlexSD92/ckc_lifts/README.md

 8. A URL will be generated for your site.
 9. Process complete.

+## Getting Started

+If you would like to copy my development environment for this project, do the following:

+1. Create a GitHub account.
+2. Download Gitpod extension (you can log in using GitHub).
+3. Once the Gitpod extension is installed, refresh GitHub.
+4. Create a new repository, name it and give it a description.
+5. Choose whether you want for the repository to be private or public.
+6. Select to add a README file, as well as .gitignore.
+7. Determine if you want a license.
+8. Click 'Create Repository'.
+9. Click the green 'Gitpod' button to launch the development environment.
+10. Happy coding.

 ## Forking Repository

-In order to make changes to ths code without affecting the original code, you must fork the repository.
+In order to make changes to this code without affecting the original code, you must fork the repository.
 This means that you will be given a copy of the code for that moment in time.
 In order to do ths, you must:

 1. Create a GitHub account (if you have one already, skip this step).
 2. Navigate to the [repository](https://github.com/AlexSD92/laughing-broccoli#GitHub-Pages).